ddddanil/cyan-msg-py/doc/PROTOCOL.md

 A UTC time stamp representing the last time a resource had beed accessed by a client.

 **Warning!**
-This header is required when accessing `/events` resourse
+This header is required when accessing `/events` resource

 User links
 ----------

-User link is a shorthand for a resourse string.
+User link is a shorthand for a resource string.
 A link starting in 'u' expands into `/user/<id>`.
 Similarly, a link starting with a 'g' expands into `/group/<id>`.

 #### Example